damianhakert/damianhakert.github.io/source/handbook/marketing/demand-generation/business-development/index.html.md

 #### Primary Responsibilities:
 * Manage and help inbound requests to community@gitlab.com and sales@gitlab.com

-* Strategize to develop the proper qualifying questions for all types of customers.
+* Strategize to develop the proper qualifying questions for all types of customers

 * Be able to identify where a customer is in the sale and marketing funnel and take the appropriate action